bodepd/librarian-puppet-simple/README.md

 This project just has fewer commands, but they should be compatible with the original librarian-puppet:

 ### Clean
-Remove the directory where the modules will be installed, by default it will use `./modules` but you can overide it by passing a `--path` option.
+Remove the directory where the modules will be installed, by default it will use `./modules` but you can override it by passing a `--path` option.
 ```
   librarian-puppet clean [--verbose] [--path]
 ```

 ### Install
 Iterates through your Puppetfile and installs git sources.
-Use the `--clean` option to remove the directory and the `--path` option to overide the default `./modules`.
+Use the `--clean` option to remove the directory and the `--path` option to override the default `./modules`.
 ```
   librarian-puppet install [--verbose] [--clean] [--path]
 ```